Working with IP ranges and tags

 Risky: These IPs should be any IP addresses that you consider risky.
 They can include suspicious IP addresses you've seen in the past, IP addresses in your competitors' networks, and so on.

 VPN: These IPs should be any IP addresses you use for remote workers.
+By using this category, you can avoid raising impossible travel alerts when employees connect from their home locations via the corporate VPN.

 - IP tags are added to the activity without overriding data.

-When you're done, click Create.
+When you're done, select Create.

 If you run into any problems, we're here to help.
 To get assistance or support for your product issue, please open a support ticket.